Tango of Death: History

-During torture the orchestra performed a foxtrot, and often played for several hours in a row under the window of the head of the concentration camp.

-Shortly before the liberation of Lviv, during the performance of this tango, all orchestra musicians were shot.
+Shortly before the liberation of Lviv, all orchestra musicians were shot.
 According to Ukrainian survivor Bohdan Kokh: "The most terrible day was the last one, when 25,000 Jews were shot...This operation ended with the last orchestra coming to the pit; they were undressed, they laid down their instruments; they went into the pit, but before that they played the 'Tango of Death' for themselves."

-Subsequently, a sonderkommando was formed, which was engaged in concealing the crimes of the nazis.
+Subsequently, a sonderkommando was formed, which was engaged in concealing the crimes of the Nazis.